Absolute dating: Thermoluminescence

-Thermoluminescence testing also dates items to the last time they were heated.
+Thermoluminescence dating also dates items to the last time they were heated.
 This technique is based on the principle that all objects absorb radiation from the environment.
 This process frees electrons within minerals that remain caught within the item.

 Heating an item to 500 degrees Celsius or higher releases the trapped electrons, producing light.
 This light can be measured to determine the last time the item was heated.

 Radiation levels do not remain constant over time.
 Fluctuating levels can skew results – for example, if an item went through several high radiation eras, thermoluminescence will return an older date for the item.
 Many factors can spoil the sample before testing as well, exposing the sample to heat or direct light may cause some of the electrons to dissipate, causing the item to date younger.

-Because of these and other factors, Thermoluminescence is at the most about 15% accurate.
+Because of these and other factors, Thermoluminescence is at most about 15% accurate.
 It cannot be used to accurately date a site on its own.
 However, it can be used to confirm the antiquity of an item.

 Optically stimulated luminescence (OSL)

 Optically stimulated luminescence (OSL) dating constrains the time at which sediment was last exposed to light.
 During sediment transport, exposure to sunlight 'zeros' the luminescence signal.
 Upon burial, the sediment accumulates a luminescence signal as natural ambient radiation gradually ionises the mineral grains.

-Careful sampling under dark conditions allows the sediment to be exposed to artificial light in the laboratory which releases the OSL signal.
+Careful sampling under dark conditions allows the sediment to be exposed to artificial light in the laboratory, which releases the OSL signal.
 The amount of luminescence released is used to calculate the equivalent dose (De) that the sediment has acquired since deposition, which can be used in combination with the dose rate (Dr) to calculate the age.

 Dendrochronology

-Dendrochronology or tree-ring dating is the scientific method of dating based on the analysis of patterns of tree rings, also known as growth rings.
+Dendrochronology, or tree-ring dating, is the scientific method of dating based on the analysis of patterns of tree rings, also known as growth rings.
 Dendrochronology can date the time at which tree rings were formed, in many types of wood, to the exact calendar year.

 Dendrochronology has three main areas of application: paleoecology, where it is used to determine certain aspects of past ecologies (most prominently climate); archaeology, where it is used to date old buildings, etc.; and radiocarbon dating, where it is used to calibrate radiocarbon ages (see below).

 In some areas of the world, it is possible to date wood back a few thousand years, or even many thousands.
 Currently, the maximum for fully anchored chronologies is a little over 11,000 years from present.